-One of the things I love about Trujillo is its weather, this ever sunny city has the happiest climate on the coast, is warm almost all year round and has a beautiful blue sky almost 365 days, maybe that’s why Trujillanos are kind and friendly.
+One of the things I love about Trujillo City is its weather, this always sunny city located in the north coast of PERU has the happiest climate on the coast, is warm almost all year round and has a beautiful blue sky almost 365 days, maybe that’s why Trujillanos are always happy so friendly.

 This is the list of delicious things we ate there: 1.
 Chicken tamal, 2.
 Causa, 3.
 Aji de gallina, 4.
 Rice with duck.

 Learn more about our tours in Lima or trips in Peru starting by clicking below

 Check out my VIDEOBLOGS on my section FAQ clicking HERE.

 DO you have questions about Peru or South America?
 Please, share them with me to answer you directly or with a new post.
 Write below to keep in touch